Fundamental Limits of Non-Hermitian Sensing from Quantum Fisher Information: Fisher information for isolated modes, diabolic, and exceptional points

 \subsection{Exceptional points}

 Next, we specify the unperturbed system to have an EP of order~$\order$.
 We assume that it is sufficient to consider the Green's function near the EP in Eq.~(\ref{eq:GatEP}).
 In the present setup, the frequency $\omega$ is real-valued, hence for passive systems (no gain), where $\evEP$ might be deep in the complex plane, this condition may not always be achievable.
-With the definition of the spectral response strength in Eq.~(\ref{eq:rcagen}) we get from Eq.~(\ref{eq:result1b}) for the resonant case the upper bound
+Here, this is not a significant limitation, since a high-performance sensor in this context is expected to exhibit a small decay rate.
+Moreover, the assumption also relies on the requirement $\coupling^\dagger (\nilpotent^\dagger)^{\order-1} \Hp\nilpotent^{\order-1} \coupling \neq 0$, see Eq.~(\ref{eq:result1}), i.e. the scattering states and information source should be properly adjusted.